aidanwolter3/fuchsia-sdk-downloader/README.md

 Disclaimer: This is not an official Google project.

+## How to use this SDK

+Note: This is not the cleanest at the moment.
+It would be nice to upstream the local patches, create releases with archives for the SDKs, and include the logic for downloading the appropriate SDK archive into this repository.

+The `linux` and `mac` branches hold the actual SDKs for each corresponding platform.
+Simply clone the repository, then checkout the proper branch.

 ## How was this SDK generated?
 1. Clone fuchsia following the steps on fuchsia.dev
 2. Sync to the version